 In another interesting piece of research, smokers who hadn't had a cigarette overnight were given a very potent dose of 800 mg of CBD orally.
 Compared to the group given a placebo, the CBD-takers found smoking cues — like the sight or smell of a cigarette — less attention-grabbing and less enjoyable [2].

 Even though CBD didn't seem to affect their craving for tobacco or feelings of withdrawal and didn't cause any noticeable side effects, reducing the appeal of smoking cues is a big deal.
 It suggests CBD could help change how smokers perceive cigarettes, making it a helpful companion for those looking to quit.
+Understanding how long CBD stays in the system could provide insight into its potential effectiveness for managing cravings and withdrawal symptoms.

 While these studies are promising, CBD gummies aren't an FDA-approved shortcut to quitting smoking.
 But that doesn't mean we should completely ignore the anecdotal accounts of people who have had luck using them.